 - 1 teaspoon cumin seeds

-- 2 to 3 small to medium sized garlic, crushed or chopped
+- 2 to 3 garlic cloves (small to medium-sized), crushed or finely chopped

-- 1 to 2 green chillies, chopped or slit or ½ to 1 teaspoon
+- 1 to 2 green chillies chopped or slit or ½ to 1 teaspoon

-- 1 to 2 whole dry red chilies – broken and seeds removed, optional
+- 1 to 2 dry red chilies – broken and seeds removed, optional

-- ¼ or ½ teaspoon red chili powder (organic or homemade chili powder can be just ¼ teaspoon as they are very strong)
+- ¼ or ½ teaspoon red chili powder or cayenne pepper

 - 1 generous pinch asafoetida (hing)

-- ¼ or ½ teaspoon Garam Masala Powder (homemade garam masala powder can be just ¼ teaspoon)
+- ¼ or ½ teaspoon Garam Masala (homemade garam masala powder can be just ¼ teaspoon)